MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-simple-web-app.md

 If you need to make code updates, run the previous `az containerapp up` command again.
 The command will rebuild the image and redeploy it to Azure Container Apps.
 Running the command again will take in account that the resource group and app already exist, and will update just the container app.

-In more complex update/redeploy scenarios, you can use the [az acr build][18] and [az containerapp update][19] commands together to update container app.
+In more complex update/redeploy scenarios, you can use the [az acr build][18] and [az containerapp update][19] commands together to update the container app.

 ## Clean up